RolnickLab/ClimateSet/README.md

 You can add new models in `emulator/src/core/models`.
 Each model should inherit from the Basemodel class you can find in `basemodel.py`.
 Add a new config file for your model in `emulator/config/models/`.

 ## Structure

+The codebase is divided in two main parts, [configs](emulator/configs/) and [src](emulator/src/).
+The *configs* folder provides parameterization for all the modules and experiments possible within the code provided in *src*.

+Within *src*, *core* includes all the code for the training and testing pipeline, *data* loads and creates a custom dataset object from the core ClimateSet dataset and *datamodules* handles interfacing with the dataset for the different configurations.

 ![Visualization of the codebase](./diagram.svg)